Abdulrahman-Ayman-Farid/Google-Solution-Challenge/Read Me.md

 4. **Run the script:**

-5. **Send a Solar Panel photo to the bot without writing any text or prompt and it shall tell you whether the solar panel is healthy or not:**
+5. **Send a Solar Panel photo to the bot without writing any text or prompt and it shall tell you whether the solar panel is working properly or it contains a defect:**

 6. **Note: Our Bot doesn't support text messeages because it doesn't help in our Goal.**